ajitgoel/CommonMembership/README.md

 	- [x] Navigation Bar
 		- [x] ~~Register link should be changed to logout when the user has logged in.~~
 		- [x] Afer the user has logged in, the link should be changed to logout.
-		- [ ] Afer the user clicks logout the link should be changed to register and he should be directed to the home page.
+		- [ ] Afer the user clicks logout the link should be changed to register and he should be directed to the home page-Remove VueSSR
 		- [x] ~~Logout functionality.~~
 		- [x] ~~If there is an failure in logging out, then a failure message should be shown in a toast.~~
 	- [ ] User management